dedesundara/wp-installer-2/readme.md

 # WordPress Installer
 ---------------------------------------
-This shell script will fetch the latest WordPress and finally setup wp-config.
+This bash script will fetch the latest WordPress and setup wp-config.
 It also installs some plugins.

 ## Installation
 ---------------------------------------